Published on 2001-07-12 by John Collins. Please follow me on Twitter for more:

 I am not looking for sympathy here, I just wish to point out the workload involved in web projects.
 In general for a small to medium sized site (and depending on the size of the team working on it), tend to take two or three months to complete.
 For larger sites, this may extend up to six to nine months.

 As I mentioned above, you will have to pay an additional charge for web space for your site.
 This fee goes to an ISP (Internet Service Provider), not your web designer, and needs to be renewed annually.
 The price of having your site hosted for a year varies greatly from ISP to ISP, and you may need to shop around to get the best deal.
 It is also important to find out whether your ISP charges an extra fee for your site receiving a large amount of visitors, many do and you will have to ask about their rates for this.

 Marketing and promotion of your site is a completely separate issue from the design of the site, and once your web design firm has completed your site, they are under no obligation to do anything after it is launched in regards to promoting the site.
 It is very important for you to formulate some sort of plan for marketing, after all there is no point in spending a small fortune on a new site if nobody visits it!

 Ask your web design firm if they offer a marketing and promotion package, and if they do sit down with them to decide how you will coordinate you're online and 'real-world' approach.
 This is a detailed area that I have discussed further in another article found on this site.

 The most important factors in deciding to commission a web site are clarity of vision and decisiveness.
-You must be clear and focussed about what you want from your designer, and you must be decisive enough to make decision regarding your site and to stick by them.
+You must be clear and focused about what you want from your designer, and you must be decisive enough to make decisions regarding your site and to stick by them.
 The more you change your mind and want something changed, the longer your site will take to be finished, and ultimately you will by charged a bigger fee.
 Listen to your designer who has more experience in the field, but don't be afraid to ask awkward questions and request information on your site's progress.